 If I am selected as an intern, and accept the offer, how will the UO help ensure a successful experience?

 Each internship site is offering meaningful work and an educational experience.
-Throughout the summer, interns will have access to UO Portland’s staff support, including our Director of Student Services should any issues arise during the course of the internship.
+Throughout the summer, interns will have access to UO Portland’s staff support, including our Assistant Vice President for Students and Belonging, should any issues arise during the course of the internship.
 Additionally, the entire PIE cohort will have the opportunity to gather for social events and professional development opportunities as well as meet virtually to reflect on their internship experience and to discuss progress and other challenges.

 If I am selected as an intern, and accept the offer, what will be expected of me?

 Internships are learning experiences and our program curriculum is designed to help you get the most out of your internship.
 As an intern you will be expected to engage with the program curriculum and with your internship site.
 This means attendance at your site and program gatherings, engagement in professional development opportunities, and completion of written/creative reflections.
 Each intern will sign an agreement that stipulates expectations before receiving their stipend.
 We do our best to meet interns where they are and support them to the end of the summer.